 HDFC Securities is the most renowned financial service providing company which is a subsidiary of private bank HDFC.
 It provides the both online trading and the trading on the go i.e. mobile or tab.
-It facilitates its customers with a unique three in one feature that integrates your HDFC securities trading account with the existing HDFC bank savings account and the existing demat account.
-This account helps in the smooth movement of funds or shares from the demat or bank account to execute the transactions.
+It facilitates its customers with a unique HDFC 3 in 1 account feature that integrates your HDFC securities trading account with the existing HDFC bank savings account and the existing demat account.
+HDFC securities 3 in-1 account helps in the smooth movement of funds or shares from the Demat or bank account to execute the transactions.

 Monthly Fee (Fixed)